radixdlt/official-examples/step-by-step/01-running-your-first-project/README.md

 A good "Hello, World!" example provides the simplest possible piece of code to understand the basics of a new language.
 However, Scrypto isn't just a typical language – it is specialized for the management of assets on a decentralized network.
-So rather than just printing "Hello, World!" to a console, our example will hand out a token!
+So rather than just printing "Hello, World!" to a console, this first example will hand out a token!
 So let's see the `Hello` component in action.
 We will use `resim` to simulate publishing and using the package on the Radix network.

 - [`resim` - The Radix Engine Simulator](#resim---the-radix-engine-simulator)
 - [Getting started with `resim`](#getting-started-with-resim)